Suggested links

 What is Attention Deficit Hyperactivity Disorder?

-ADHD is one of the most common neurodevelopmental disorders, typically diagnosed during childhood and lasting into adulthood.
-The disorder sometimes goes by its outdated name, attention deficit disorder or ADD.
-Once thought to only affect patients in adolescence, individuals with ADHD may be diagnosed at any age.
+Once thought only to affect patients in adolescence, individuals with ADHD may be diagnosed at any age.
 ADHD has no cure and can cause significant issues throughout the individual’s life, wreaking havoc on school, work, and interpersonal relationships.

 People with ADHD struggle with executive function, the part of the brain responsible for planning, focusing attention, remembering instructions, and successfully juggling multiple tasks.
-The dysfunction of this area makes it difficult for individuals to start and finish tasks, stay focused, and self-regulate their emotions.

-Children and adults with this disorder also experience issues with certain neurotransmitters in their brains.
+Children and adults with ADHD also experience issues with certain neurotransmitters in their brains.
 ADHD brains often have lower levels of the brain chemical dopamine, which is responsible for feeling pleasure, satisfaction, and motivation.
-With less dopamine to stimulate their brain, people with ADHD frequently seek out and focus on interesting activities to receive the stimulation they need.

 Types of ADHD

-Classification for ADHD falls under three types: predominantly inattentive, predominantly hyperactive-impulsive, and combined.
 While individuals may have some crossover in symptoms, these presentations are distinct and should be identified by a mental health professional.

 • Predominantly Inattentive Type: Difficulty organizing or finishing a task, paying attention to details, or following instructions or conversations.
 They are easily distracted or forget details of daily routines.